craftingcity/The-Known-World/MAIN/Game Notes/NPCs/Leaders/Arthur Simonson.md

 ---
 # The Great Adventurer King, Arthur Simonson

-> A tall half-hobgoblin-human man with dark curly hair and brown skin.
+> A tall well kept half-hobgoblin-human man with dark curly hair.
 He wears a set of leather armor underneath a large blue royal coat.
 Atop his head sits a platinum circlet spiked with gold.

 Arthur is an un-aging adventurer king.
 He holds many [[#Titles]], which [[Balthazar Wumfingle|his attendant]] refuses not to say, but prefers to be known to his friends as Artie.